mqtt2go/mqtt2go.github.io/index.md

 # MQTT2GO System Architecture
 <p align="justify">
 This proposal is a complete guide for an MQTT-enabled smart home setup.
-It was created based on the MQTT best practices from the available literature and commercially available frameworks [add references].
+It was created based on the MQTT best practices from the available literature and commercially available frameworks [<a href="#ref1">1</a>, <a href="#ref2">2</a>, <a href="#ref3">3</a>].
 The structure of this document is as follows: the whole description starts with a diagram of the whole system composition, followed by a description of each element.
 Further, there is a description of a whole system message flow, together with the initialization setup process.
 </p>

 <p align="center" >